pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 <li>Specific Python versions can be used for each installation</li>
 <li>Offers performance-optimized packages compatible with each other</li>
 <li>Packages can also be installed via pip if needed</li>
-<li>Anaconda will provide a list of curated packages that are optimized for performance (CPU-level instructions like MKL, GPUs as targets)</li>
+<li>Anaconda will provide a list of curated packages that are optimized for performance.</li>
 <li>Environment reusability is robust with Anaconda, as environments can be cloned to other locations or created based on recipes that detail the specific versions used
 </li>
 </ul>